12 Home Staging Tips for Homeowners Trying to Sell

 3. Deep Clean

 Neat and tidy is good, but crisp and gleaming is better.
-A clean house sends a message to buyers that you take good care of your home.
+A clean house sends a message to buyers that you take good care of your home and have likely also been on top of house maintenance.
 If your place isn’t new, you still can try to make it look as new as possible.
 Shine up all the appliances.
 Scrub the sinks, tubs, floors, and toilets.
 Check the corners for cobwebs and the baseboards for dog hair.
 And don’t forget to dust the ceiling fans and bathroom exhaust fans.
 If you don’t have the time or energy to do it yourself, you may want to hire a cleaning service — or double up on the service you already have.

 4. Repair All Damage

 You know all those little dings, stains, and scuff marks you’ve become blind to?
-They can be a big turnoff for buyers — and they will see them.
-Why not do a thorough walk-through and make a list of required touch-ups and repairs?
+They can be a big turnoff for buyers — who will definitely see them.
+Why not do a thorough walk-through and make a list of required touch-ups and repairs (and repair costs)?
 Then you can head to the home improvement store, get what you need to make the fixes, and get to work.
 And if something is beyond your skillset (a running toilet, broken appliance, or finicky fireplace), you can address it before buyers come through.
+Find all the help you need in a list of homeownership resources.

 5. Focus on Essential Rooms

 If you have a limited staging budget, you may want to focus on the rooms buyers tend to prioritize.
-Respondents to the NAR 2021 survey said staging the living room was most important to homebuyers, followed by the master bedroom and kitchen.
-And home offices may be gaining importance as more people are working from home: 39% of the survey’s respondents said they had staged a home office.
+Respondents to the NAR survey said staging the living room was most important to homebuyers, followed by the primary bedroom and kitchen.
+And home offices may be gaining importance as more people are working from home: 46% of the survey’s respondents said they had staged a home office.

 Decorating with neutrals — think 50 shades of gray — can be another big step toward depersonalizing your home.
 Your favorite colors may be bright and bold, but that might be a bit much for some buyers.
 (Their agent probably will tell them it’s an “easy fix.”
 But if they can’t get past the chartreuse kitchen or the green-striped wallpaper in the dining room, buyers may not be able to see their family using those spaces.)